Teenagers with obesity should be offered weight loss drug, say experts

 Teens living with obesity were offered the semaglutide drug for more than a year in a new clinical trial.

-The study, published at the European Congress on Obesity in Dublin and the journal Obesity, found that 45% of teens using the appetite suppressant drug were no longer classed as obese 68 weeks after starting treatment.
+The study, published at the European Congress on Obesity in Dublin and the journal Obesity, found that 45 per cent of teens using the appetite suppressant drug were no longer classed as obese 68 weeks after starting treatment.

-This is compared to 12% in a group who were taking “dummy” drugs – also known as placebos.
+This is compared to 12 per cent in a group who were taking “dummy” drugs – also known as placebos.

-Some 19.5% dropped down into the “overweight” category and a quarter (25.4%) were able to reduce their BMI into the “normal” weight category, the conference heard.
+Some 19.5 per cent dropped down into the “overweight” category and a quarter (25.4 per cent) were able to reduce their BMI into the “normal” weight category, the conference heard.

 The average reduction in body weight with semaglutide – sold under the brand name Wegovy – compared to placebo was about 40 pounds (18 kilos), researchers said.